KarstenAMF/GerVADER/README.md

 ## Paper

-For more information on **GerVADER**, please check the paper linked here: *WIP - please recheck later*.
+For more information on **GerVADER**, please check the paper linked here: http://ceur-ws.org/Vol-2454/.
+As part of the LWDA2019 Proceedings: http://ceur-ws.org/Vol-2454/.

+### Citation

+For your future works, please cite GerVADER as follows.

+> Karsten Michael Tymann, Matthias Lutz, Patrick Palsbröker and Carsten Gips: GerVADER - A German adaptation of the VADER sentiment analysis tool for social media texts.
+In Proceedings of the Conference "Lernen, Wissen, Daten, Analysen" (LWDA 2019), Berlin, Germany, September 30 - October 2, 2019.

 ## LICENSE

-For greated details on the usage of GerVADER please come back later.
+For greater details on the usage of GerVADER please come back later.

 ## About GerVADER